seanzw/MicroPythonFPGA/README.md

 then congratulations!
 You are running MicroPython!

 ## Example 1: GSensor
+> This example is derived from the GSensor example in "System CD".

 Now let's do some demonstrations.
 This port of MicroPython adds some features for the DE0 board.
 We hope that through these demos, you can see that using Python makes developing a lot easier.

 Our first example is the GSensor.
 This example mimics the demonstration offered in the "System CD", but it is written in MicroPython instead of C.